Russia vs. US: Where is life better?

 ...if you want to be happy

-Americans are significantly happier than Russians, according to the most recent United Nations-commissioned World Happiness Report.
-Looking at indicators such as income, life expectancy, freedom to make decisions and social support, the US ranked 14th of 155 countries, while Russia was at 49th.
+Americans are significantly happier than Russians, according to the UN's World Happiness Report 2018.
+Looking at indicators such as income, life expectancy, freedom to make decisions and social support, the US ranked 18th of 156 countries, while Russia was 59th.

 But that gap is closing.
-Another index in the report measuring changes in happiness levels from 2005-07 to 2014-16 ranked Russia 7th of 126 countries, meaning Russians have become significantly happier in that time.
+Another index in the report measuring changes in happiness levels in 141 countries showed that Russians became happier from the period 2008-10 to 2015-17.

-The US, however, was among 56 countries that became less happy and was ranked a low 103rd.
-This loss of happiness was in part due to less social support and a reduced sense of personal freedoms, according to the report.
+The US, however, was among 72 countries that became less happy in that time.
+This loss of happiness was mostly due to non-income factors, including less social support and a reduced sense of personal freedoms, the report suggests.

 ...if you want to save up